fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 PS C:\>Start-ServiceFabricPartitionDataLoss -OperationId d3f12b09-6a90-4745-a4fc-3f92149a7419 -DataLossMode FullDataLoss -PartitionId 67e2c139-ccf0-4562-9f2b-bf35e4c2abd4 -ServiceName "fabric:/ContosoApp/ContosoService"
 ```

-This command starts a data loss test command for all replicas of the service named fabric:/ContosoApp/ContosoService in the partition that has the ID 67e2c139-ccf0-4562-9f2b-bf35e4c2abd4.
+This command starts a data loss fault for all replicas of the service named fabric:/ContosoApp/ContosoService in the partition that has the ID 67e2c139-ccf0-4562-9f2b-bf35e4c2abd4.
 Specify a unique GUID for the *OperationId* parameter.
-You can use this ID to check the progress of the restart operation.
+You can use this ID to check the progress of the data loss fault.

 ## PARAMETERS